 The United ReSisters are a group of young Somali-American women who have a passion for creating a more tight-knit Green Bay community, and overall a more peaceful world.
-They range in age from 15-25 and are attending Green Bay public high schools, the University of Wisconsin-Green Bay and NWTC.
-All are now residents of the Green Bay community.
-This group was established in the Spring of 2017 by Diana Delbecchi, Courtney Maye and Katie Stockman as an attempt to create a space for these young refugee women.
-The group intends to shine a light on the growing presence of Somali youth, create an atmosphere of social responsibility to the common good and be a source of inspiration and support to younger generations of Somali girls in the community.
+This group was established in the Spring of 2017 by Diana Delbecchi, Courtney Maye and Katie Stockman as an attempt to create a space for these young refugee women in the Green Bay area.

 WHO WE ARE

 We are a group of women focused on building a better community for female immigrants, particularly young teenagers in Green Bay, Wisconsin.
-We embrace both the human rights principles and the UN’s goal of advancing peace, development and human rights and it is our mission to pursue activities that foster positive change and increase self-esteem and confidence of the young women we work with while advancing gender equality and human rights for all.
+It is our mission to pursue activities that foster positive change and increase the self-esteem and confidence of the young women we work with while advancing gender equality and human rights for all.

 Our model focuses on three key areas: